 London, my home and a city that normally never sleeps is about to be in lockdown as I write this with bars, pubs and restaurants closed from tomorrow as the government announced today.

 So, I decided to have my last drink in public before I have to have it at home in isolation.

 I sit by the river Thames with a view over St. Paul’s.
 While I look through the menu, I ask myself: which flavour do I want to taste last before I live in isolation?

 It’s tough, I’m indecisive.
 I hate having to do this and without sounding dramatic here, I feel I can slightly relate to someone on death row having to choose their last meal.

 I see an empty boat passing and I wonder how I will make it through this isolation period.
-Thankfully, I have so many pleasurable experiences to go back to, so many amazing people I can have a drink with on my phone or computer.
-And I have my main work tool with me all the time so that I can write, communicate and record everything I do, my laptop.
+Thankfully, I have so many pleasurable experiences to go back to, so many amazing people I can have a drink with in virtual meetings.
+And I have my main work tool with me all the time so that I can write, communicate and record everything I do – my laptop & smartphone.

 For now, I will have to work from home.
 No matter how much I love to travel and work from different places, I know this is the time to put my head down and work hard.
 Because there certainly will come a time where I can live the laptop lifestyle again and when it comes, I want to be ready for it.

 And for the cocktail, I’m confident it will taste so much better once I can truly appreciate it again.
-Alone or with someone outdoors again.
+Alone or with someone somewhere again.

 I’m a teacher and blogger with a passion for web content writing and the digital economy.
 I’m a UK education blogger and regularly write for businesses, edit and audit their websites and blogs.
 I also manage blog content and guest posts on various niche blogs like the UK News Blog.
 I’m a writer at